 Polanco breaks out of slump, Pirates top Cubs 4-3

-Pittsburgh Pirates' Gregory Polanco, right, celebrates with Josh Bell after hitting a two-run home run off Chicago Cubs starting pitcher Jake Arrieta in the first inning of a baseball game in Pittsburgh, Saturday, June 17, 2017.
-Chicago Cubs starting pitcher Jake Arrieta rounds third after hitting a two-run home run off Pittsburgh Pirates starting pitcher Ivan Nova in the fifth inning of a baseball game in Pittsburgh, Saturday, June 17, 2017.
+Pittsburgh Pirates' Andrew McCutchen, left, celebrates with Gregory Polanco after hitting a solo-home run off Chicago Cubs relief pitcher Justin Grimm in the sixth inning of a baseball game in Pittsburgh, Saturday, June 17, 2017.

 Add your comments below